dev-ai-lab/bank-docs/README.md

 - Under DB instance --> Configuration --> find the Parameter Group used
   - One can edit the PG and add new values for any parameters listed.
 ### Option group

+### RDS Resource creation
+- VPC creation:
+  - Go to AWS, search VPC and create one
+- RDS creation:
+  1. Go to AWS RDS resource
+  2. Create new `Subnet Group`
+    1. Use created VPC
+    2. Use created `Subnets`
+  3. Go to `Create Database` and select the right DB instance to create
+    1. Storage setup:
+      1. gp3:
+      2. Allocated storage size
+      3. `Enable storage autoscaling`
+      4. Max storage and scaling at rate of `10%`
+  4. Connectivity Setup
+    1. Don't connect to an EC2 vs Setup connection to a EC2 instance
+  5. Choose subnet group created in `2.`
+  6. Create security group.
+It a place with port to access RDS instances.
+It is created under VPC

 ### RDS Demos
 - Configuration